thanhlongnt/lab-report-4/index.md

 ![Image](git clone lab7.png)

-From the main directory on ieng6, I typed the command `git@github.com:thanhlongnt/lab7.git`, which then cloned all the files from my forked repo.
+From the main directory on ieng6, I typed the command `git clone git@github.com:thanhlongnt/lab7.git`, which then cloned all the files from my forked repo.

 ## Step 6: running the tests